vipshop/redis-migrate-tool/README.md

 + **step**: The step for parse request.
 The higher the number, the more quickly to migrate, but the more memory used.
 Defaults to 1.
 + **mbuf_size**: Mbuf size for request.
 Defaults to 512.
 + **noreply**: A boolean value that decide whether to check the target group replies.
 Defaults to false.
++ **source_safe**: A boolean value that protect the source group machines memory safe.
+If it is true, the tool can guarantee only one redis to generate rdb file at one time on the same machine for source group.
+In addition, 'source_safe: true' may use less threads then you set.
+Defaults to true.

 For example, the configuration file shown below is to migrate data from single to twemproxy.